cog25/OneBlock/README.md

+## OneBlock
-## Minecraft: Bedrock Edition Server based OneBlock!
+Minecraft: Bedrock Edition Server based OneBlock!
 This is for my friends!

 ### Note.